 - Why this is important: It's an extra layer of security if someone's a mobile device is lost or stolen.

 - Require 2-step login verification: You can require 2-step login verification for any new or unrecognized logins—including on mobile apps.
 When you enable this setting, the system texts a security code to an individual's mobile phone.
-He or she must then use that code, in addition to their password, to log in.
+They must then use that code, in addition to their password, to log in.

 - How to enable: Navigate to Admin Console > Admin Settings > Security tab.
 In the Signup and Login section, check Login Verification to require 2-step login verification for everyone.